blender/blender/doc/python_api/rst/bge.types.rst

 .. class:: KX_VertexProxy(SCA_IObject)

-   A vertex holds position, UV, colour and normal information.
+   A vertex holds position, UV, color and normal information.

    Note:
    The physics simulation is NOT currently updated - physics will not respond